32blit/32blit-sdk/README.md

 The code in this repository is intended for 32blit beta testers only.
 It's not intended for general release or for end users.
 If you expect to be able to get started quickly and easily- you're going to have a bad time.

+The 32blit API itself isn't quite finalised yet and may be prone to sudden and sweeping rewrites- that's to say that feedback is appreciated, but your PRs might be in vain.

+That said, we're really keen to hear feedback about the setup process, our documentation, ideal tooling, and generally how best get medium to advanced developers up and running with 32blit and C++.

+While the 32blit API is not finalised, this repository represents an overview of how our C++ tooling will work and how we expect to separate user projects from API code andt he SDL/STM32 front-ends.

 # You Will Need

 1. Some experience writing/compiling C/C++ software